 - Use the Sonos Amp with a pair of loudspeakers to add surround sound, if you already have a Sonos home theater speaker - such as the Playbar / Playbase / Beam, or another Amp) connected to your TV.

-- Create a multiroom audio system by connecting up two pair of 4O of loudspeakers or three pair of Sonos by Sonance speakers.
+- Create a multiroom audio system by connecting up two pair of 4Ω of loudspeakers or three pair of Sonos by Sonance speakers (all sold separately)

-Optimized Sound: Sonos and Sonance have designed Sonos by Sonance in-ceiling, in-wall, and outdoor loudspeakers from the ground up, making them specifically optimized for the Sonos Amp through the use of TruePlay Tuning and the Sonos app on your compatible Apple iOS device.
+Optimized Sound: Sonos and Sonance have designed Sonos by Sonance in-ceiling, in-wall, and outdoor loudspeakers (all sold separately) from the ground up, making them specifically optimized for the Sonos Amp through the use of TruePlay Tuning and the Sonos app on your compatible Apple iOS device.